onzfonz/comp227/src/content/5/en/part5c.md

 const user = userEvent.setup()
 ```

-The test finds the button <i>based on the text</i> from the rendered component and clicks the element:
+The test finds the button *based on the text* from the rendered component and clicks the element:

 ```js
 const button = screen.getByText('make not important')